Exponential ergodicity and Rayleigh-Schroedinger series for infinite dimensional diffusions: Introduction.

 \non Theorem \ref{theorem1} does not require the unperturbed generator to be reversible with respect to the invariant measure.
 In \cite{ko}, within the context of systems which satisfy the Einstein relation, a similar expansion was derived for interacting particle systems, under the assumption that the unperturbed generator is reversible.
+It should also be noted that in many interesting situations, for example within the context of random walks in random environments, one cannot expect in general an analytic expansion of the invariant measure (see \cite{cr15}).

+On the other hand, note that the diagonal first order operator $A$ is not bounded (hence not compact) in $L_2[\nu ]$.
+Furthermore, we do not know if condition ${\bf (R)}$ in Theorem \ref{theorem1} could be relaxed, but it is possible that any essential generalization of such a condition would break up the analiticity of the expansion (\ref{gexpansion}).

 A crucial ingredient in the proofs of Theorems \ref{theorem2} and \ref{theorem1}, is the observation that the Dirichlet form of the generator of a diffusion having an invariant measure that satisfies the logarithmic Sobolev inequality, coincides with the Dirichlet form of the symmetrization of the generator.
 For Theorem \ref{theorem2}, this together with the spectral gap, implies an exponentially fast convergence to the equilibrium measure in the $L_2[\nu]$ norm.
 One can then get exponentially fast convergence in the supremum norm through the following three additional ingredients: comparisons between a truncated version of the dynamics and the full dynamics, Gross lemma and uniform norm estimates on the marginal distribution of the process which are obtained using Girsanov theorem.
-The proof of Theorem \ref{theorem1}, uses the machinery of analytic perturbation theory for operators which have a relatively bounded perturbation on Banach spaces.
-The uniqueness of the perturbed invariant measure in $M_2[\nu ]$ of Theorem \ref{theorem1} follows from Corollary \ref{cor}.
+Some of these ingredients, as for example Gross lemma, are not new, while others as the uniform norm estimates for marginal distributions, to the knowledge of the author is novel, requiring a careful use of Girsanov's theorem.
+Nevertheless, somehow surprisingly, they have not been combined in this way before to provide a non-reversible result.
+The proof of Theorem \ref{theorem1}, uses the uniqueness result of Theorem \ref{theorem2} for invariant measures satisfying the logarithmic Sobolev inequality (Corollary \ref{cor}) and uses the machinery of analytic perturbation theory for operators which have a relatively bounded perturbation on Banach spaces.
+In particular, the uniqueness of the perturbed invariant measure in $M_2[\nu ]$ of Theorem \ref{theorem1} will be derived using Corollary \ref{cor}.